Speaking of HealthThe 5 Ws of healthy hands can help you avoid germs, illnessesDecember 07, 2023

-Winter is filled with fun outdoor sports such as ice skating, sledding and downhill skiing.
+Winter is filled with fun outdoor sports, including ice skating, sledding and downhill skiing.
 These activities are excellent for improving cardiovascular health and provide enjoyable entertainment for all ages.
-But what happens when muscular and joint injuries occur?
+But what happens when muscle and joint injuries occur?
 At the ice rink or on the slopes, injuries can happen in the blink of an eye.
 Musculoskeletal injuries can be debilitating and may require medical intervention.

 During ACL reconstruction surgery, the torn ligament is removed and replaced with a piece of tendon from another part of your knee or from a deceased donor.
 This surgery is an outpatient procedure that's performed through small incisions around your knee joint.

 The meniscus is a C-shaped piece of cartilage.
 There are two in your knee, one in the inside knee compartment and one in the outside knee compartment.
 A torn meniscus is one of the most common knee injuries.
 Actions that forcefully twist or rotate your knee, especially when putting the pressure of your full weight on it, can lead to a torn meniscus.

 If you have torn your meniscus, then you may experience these signs and symptoms in your knee:

 - Pain, especially when twisting or rotating your knee